 (c) provide the Supplier with such data, information and materials as the Supplier may reasonably require to supply the Services, and ensure that such information is accurate in all material respects; and

 (d) obtain and maintain all necessary licences, permissions and consents which may be required for the Services before the date on which the Services are to start.

 4.2 If the Supplier's performance of any of its obligations in respect of the Services is prevented or delayed by any act or omission by the Customer or failure by the Customer to perform any relevant obligation (Customer Default):

 (a) the Supplier shall without limiting its other rights or remedies have the right to suspend performance of the Services until the Customer remedies the Customer Default, and to rely on the Customer Default to relieve it from the performance of any of its obligations to the extent the Customer Default prevents or delays the Supplier's performance of any of its obligations;

 (b) the Supplier shall not be liable for any costs or losses sustained or incurred by the Customer arising directly or indirectly from the Supplier's failure or delay to perform any of its obligations as set out in this clause 4.2; and

 (c) the Customer shall reimburse the Supplier on written demand for any costs or losses sustained or incurred by the Supplier arising directly or indirectly from the Customer Default.

-5.1 The price for the Services shall be the price and rates set out in Schedule 1 or, if no price or rates are quoted, the price and rates set out in the Supplier's published price list as at the date of delivery of the Services.
+5.1 The price for the Services shall be the price and rates agreed between the parties or if not agreed then the Supplier’s Standard Fees at the date of delivery of the Services.
 Standard Fees are subject to change without notice.